lutchenca/codewars/README.md

 [CodeWars](https://www.codewars.com/) is a website to practice and improving programming stuff, you can follow [me](https://www.codewars.com/users/lutchenca)!

-##### Important! : These solutions for education purpose only.
+##### These solutions for education purpose only.
 Don't directly use them on Codewars katas.
 Create your own solutions to learn more.

 ---